Amex Explorer Now Has A Sign-Up Bonus Of 50,000 Points

 Here’s why I love the Amex Explorer Credit Card!

-First up is the huge signup bonus.
-Seriously, who can say no to 100,000 points?
-I certainly couldn’t! (sign up with this link to get the 100,000 bonus points) the previous offer was only 60,000 points so don’t miss out!
+First up is the signup bonus.
+Seriously, who can say no to 50,000 points?
+I certainly couldn’t! (sign up with this link to get the 50,000 bonus points).

 Second up is the generous earn rate, 2 points on (almost) everything including utility bills, telco bills etc. Keep in mind most Amex cards only earn 0.5 points on these categories!

 And last but not least is the $400 travel credit you get every year, basically it wipes out the $395 card fee so in any case you’re always $5 up.
 Travel credit can be spend on flights, hotels, car rental etc. If you can’t use it…give it to a friend! 😉